Option Papers

 Method of teaching

-Lectures on early Mesopotamia and Egypt are available as part of the core course on Civilizations of the Ancient Near East in the Faculty of Oriental Studies.
-The relevant parts of the course are in Michaelmas Term and are typically four mornings per week.
-Tutorials will include object handling sessions in the Ashmolean Museum.
+Lectures on early Mesopotamia and Egypt are available as part of the core course on Civilizations of the Ancient Middle East in the Faculty of Asian and Middle Eastern Studies.
+The relevant lectures are in Michaelmas Term and are typically four mornings per week.
+Essays will be set in Hilary Term, with tutorials and object handling sessions in the Ashmolean Museum.

 Option Co-ordinator: Dr. I. Daniels